sujithamaganti/Emotional-Mental-state-classification-using-NLP/README.md

 ## 🚀 Deployment

-The model was deployed using **Google Studio** for real-time inference and testing.
+The model was deployed using **Flask** for real-time inference and testing.

 ---